JoeBloggsIR/TSSuBERT/README.md

 ##### Description: [Wikipedia](https://en.wikipedia.org/wiki/2016_Ecuador_earthquake)

-The tweets were retrieved by [1] from the April 17, 2016 to April 28, 2016 with the following keywords: '#sismoecuador', '#terremotoecuador', 'terremoto', 'ecuador'
+The tweets were retrieved by [1] from April 17, 2016 to April 28, 2016 with the following keywords: '#sismoecuador', '#terremotoecuador', 'terremoto', 'ecuador'

 ##### Gold Standard: